pmarguinaud/fxtran/ARTICLE.md

 Generating a parser from the BNF definition is however not straightforward, because :

-1. There are no reserved keywords; it is legal, for instance to have a variable named IF or SUBROUTINE.
+1. There are no reserved keywords; it is legal, for instance to have a variable named `IF` or `SUBROUTINE`.
 2. A lot of constraints apply.
 These are listed in the ISO/IEC 1539 document.
 3. In fixed form, spaces are not significant.
 That is, a routine such as :